ssvassiliev/Basics_of_Computers/_episodes/01-Introduction.md

 Slides:
 https://docs.google.com/presentation/d/1WuTsmnyvrDvQ_L_HpEgaFE5C235lWtG_e1chkc3YMHY/

-?.
+4: Frontier
 The first exascale supercomputer Frontier was built with what type of CPUs?
 Here's a hint: the answer is on the slide.
 1. Intel Xeon
 2. AMD Epyc
 3. IBM Power
 4. Apple M2

+1: Components
-1. What components are required for a computer to function?
+What components are required for a computer to function?
 1. Hardware, device drivers, operating system
 2. Operating system, application software, hardware
 3. Hardware, application software
 4. Boot loader, operating system, application software, CPU

+2: Permissions
-2. What numeric code would you use if you wanted the permission to be 'rwx -w- r-x'?
+What numeric code would you use if you wanted the permission to be 'rwx -w- r-x'?
 1. 764
 2. 725
 3. 735
 4. 825

+3: Flash memory
-3. How many charge levels are used in a triple level flash memory cell?
+How many charge levels are used in a triple level flash memory cell?
 1. 3
 2. 6
 3. 8

 ## 2. What is ACENET?
 If you haven’t heard of ACENET before, we are a non-profit organization funded by government and member institutions, with a mandate to support researchers at Canadian academic institutions and industry in their use of advanced digital tools and technologies, especially the national digital research infrastructure in Canada.